Gap Analysis: Guide and Template

 What are the Benefits of a Gap Analysis?

-The main benefit of a gap analysis is that it forces you to think about your current state, your desired future state and your action plan in a very clear and structured form.
+The main benefit of a gap analysis is that it forces you to think about your current state, your desired future state, the gaps between then two and your action plan in a very clear and structured form.

 It also provides a framework for people to collaborate on the first steps of creating a strategic plan.
 One of the challenges of having multiple people involved in strategic planning is that the various approaches they take can sometimes be incompatible.
 A gap analysis template solves this by requiring people to answer specific questions which can be brought together into a cohesive strategic plan.